jz393/jz393.github.io/writing/a-quiet-second-love.md

 but with you, the present is frozen
 in cycles of stories and sketches

-let us be Romeo and Juliet forever
+let us be Romeo and Juliet
 let us put off the ending
 i can take anything